Anxiety Medications: Types, Effects, and Precautions

 Anxiety Medication List For Most Adults

-Generally speaking, adults can take any of the anti-anxiety meds, as long as their doctor agrees.
-It's important to give your doctor your full medical history and med list before you discuss what the best anti-anxiety medication for you is.
+Adults can take any of the anti-anxiety medicines if their doctor agrees.
+It's important to give your doctor your full medical history and medication list before you discuss what the best anti-anxiety medication for you is.
 If you have other medical conditions, certain anxiety medications might cause you additional medical issues.

 When you talk to your doctor about deciding on an anxiety medicine for you, tell them if you have any of the following conditions: